miishke/dot_files/README.md

-# dot_files
+## Dot files for various settings
-Collection of config files
+Collection of configuration files for Linux and OS X